 Both scores are self-reported and use different evaluation methods, which makes direct comparison imprecise.
 Browser Use uses a custom agentic judge and reports 97.7% when excluding 2 tasks classified as impossible.
 TinyFish uses standard evaluation and published all 300 execution traces for independent verification — but the 90% score was recorded in February 2026, and accuracy may have improved since then with model updates.
 Neither score has been independently replicated by a third party.

-Benchmark scores are a useful signal, but production reliability depends on more than accuracy on a test set — anti-bot handling, session persistence, parallel execution, and failure recovery all factor in.
+Benchmark scores are a useful signal, but production reliability depends on more than accuracy on a test set — infrastructure-level handling, session persistence, parallel execution, and failure recovery all factor in.
 The best benchmark is testing both against your actual target sites.

 This is where the architectural difference becomes a product difference.